 Prediction: In the future, as algorithms become more advanced, they’ll be able to suggest options based on previous ratings and attendance history, giving event teams a viable option beyond just live polling.

-Open 2017 uses live polling to engage and delight attendees.
+For example: Open 2017 uses live polling to engage and delight attendees.

-At Open 2017, organizers used the Slido app to let delegates offer suggestions about sessions they wanted to see, and then gave them the opportunity to vote on them.
+At Open 2017, organizers used an app to let delegates offer suggestions about sessions they wanted to see, and then gave them the opportunity to vote on them.
 This allowed attendees to have the influence they craved over the meeting content in real time: truly the essence of personalized event agendas in action.

 While the team at Open 2017 knew that their audience was eclectic, they were still amazed to see the variety of subjects that the audience wanted to discuss.
 The result?
 The event acquired twice as many speakers and opened itself up to a variety of pitches that never would have made it in had it not been for their unique commitment to crowdsourcing.